Chowder: Etymology

 The origin of the term chowder is obscure.
 One possible source is the French word chaudron, the French word for cauldron, the type of cooking or heating stove on which the first chowders were probably cooked.
 Chodier was also a name for a cooking pot in the Creole language of the French Caribbean islands.
-Note also the Portuguese, Brazilian, Galician and Basque fish and shellfish stew known as caldeirada which would appear to have a similar etymology.
-Another possible source of the word "chowder" could be the French dish called chaudrée (sometimes spelled chauderée), which is a type of thick fish soup from the coastal regions of Charente-Maritime and Vendée.
-Yet another etymology could be from Quebecois French, where chaudière means "bucket".
+Additionally, a Portuguese, Brazilian, Galician and Basque fish and shellfish stew is known as caldeirada which appears to have a similar etymology.

+Another possible source of the word "chowder" could be the French dish called chaudrée (sometimes spelled chauderée), which is a thick fish soup from the coastal regions of Charente-Maritime and Vendée.
+Yet another etymology could be the Quebecois French word chaudière, which means "bucket".

+In the sixteenth century in Cornwall and Devon the dialectal word "jowter" was used to describe hawkers, particularly fishmongers, which later turned into "chowder" and "chowter".
+However, this is not cited by the Oxford English Dictionary as a possible source due to controversy regarding the origins of the dish itself.
+The earliest citation the OED gives for the word used in its current sense of a fish-based stew is American.